fuhrmanator/fuhrmanator.github.io/_posts/2021-12-15-markdown-in-gift.md

 - Item B
 ```

-In the example above, there's actually the need to specify line breaks *and* indentation.
+In the example above, we need to specify line breaks *and* indentation.
-It's also an example of some differences in markdown, because [Moodle's documentation on markdown](https://docs.moodle.org/311/en/Markdown#Bullet_point_lists) states it uses `*` (rather than `-`) as the character for bulleted lists.
+It's also an example of a gotcha in markdown formatting, because [Moodle's documentation on markdown](https://docs.moodle.org/311/en/Markdown#Bullet_point_lists) states it uses `*` (rather than `-`) as the character for bulleted lists.

 Here's an example of a nested, bulleted list in markdown that displays properly inside of Moodle (v.311):